 Save Our Churches!

-That’s why Rebel News has been covering these attacks since they first began, travelling across Canada to investigate and expose the disturbing trend of church arsons.
-Our journalists have spoken with community members, clergy, and law enforcement to get to the bottom of this crisis — because mainstream politicians and legacy media refuse to take it seriously.
+That's why Rebel News has been travelling across Canada to investigate and expose this disturbing trend.
+Our journalists have spoken with community members, clergy, and law enforcement to document every incident the legacy media deliberately downplays or ignores altogether — and we've archived it all right here at SaveOurChurches.ca.

 Now, we need your help to take action.

-By signing this petition and sharing it, you can help us put pressure on Prime Minister Mark Carney, RCMP Commissioner Michael Duheme, and Minister of Public Safety David McGuinty to take these crimes seriously, condemn them for what they are — acts of domestic terrorism and hate—and work to protect Christian places of worship.
+By signing this petition and sharing it, you can help us put pressure on Prime Minister Mark Carney, RCMP Commissioner Michael Duheme, and Minister of Public Safety David McGuinty to take these crimes seriously, condemn them for what they are — acts of domestic terrorism and hate — and work to protect Christian places of worship across Canada.

 Rebel News will continue to investigate, expose the truth, and demand justice — but we can’t do it alone.
 With your support, we can ensure that these attacks are not ignored and that Canada remains a country where religious freedom is defended.